aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-personal.md

 web3.eth.personal.sign(dataToSign, address, password [, callback])
 ```

 Signs data using a specific account.
-Keep in mind that sending your account password over an unsecured HTTP RPC connection is highly unsecure.
+Keep in mind that sending your account password over an unsecured HTTP RPC connection is highly insecure.

 <h3>Parameters</h3>